Pol Popovic Karic: Career

 He has been a full-time professor at the Tec de Monterrey since 1997, with teaching specialties are literatures in English, French and Spanish.
 He has also taught literature and culture, European literature and 20th century literature.

 Popovic Karic is the founder and co-organizer of the annual international literary colloquium (CLFIL).
 He is the coordinator of redesign committee of Readings and videos, an editor of the Humanidades and Trayectorias magazines and the coordinator of the literary colloquium for the Feria Internacional del Libro in Monterrey.
 He was editor-in-chief of Alphabetum, an international journal of literary criticism.

 From 1993 to 1997 he was a professor at the Universidad de Monterrey.
 From 1990 to 1993 he was a teaching assistant at the University of Texas Austin, teaching grammar, composition, conversation and introduction to French literature.
 He was also a teaching assistant at the University of Arizona (1986-1989) and a residence prefect at the University of Arkansas (1982-1986).

 He served as an interpreter art the United Nations during the 2002 summit on Africa, and is currently an honorary consul of Serbia for Nuevo León, Mexico.

 His work has been recognized with Level II membership in the Sistema Nacional de Investigadores in 2013 and membership in the Academia Mexicana de Ciencas in 2011.

 Published works

 Popovic Karic is a researcher with the Cátedra de Investigación en Literatura Latinoamericana Contemporánea and has three main research specialties: analysis of literature (prose, poetry and theater), literary theory for the study of social relations and the portrayal contemporary society in Latin American literature.
-He considers the analysis of literature to affect the understanding of reality and it also open doors to new cultures, as well as enhance critical and analytic thinking.
+He considers the analysis of literature to affect the understanding of reality and how it also opens doors to new cultures, as well as enhances critical and analytic thinking.